 To reach this goal, he is involving global health care and nutrition experts such as Dr. Mark Hyman, MD, who says “Milo” ads in South East Asia “border to criminal,” and American performance expert Steven Kotler, who counters the myth that you would “need” sugar for enhanced performance.

-The vast majority of people in the world has bought into a lie that is making us sicker, says Vishen in his presentation.
+The vast majority of people in the world have bought into a lie that is making us sicker, says Vishen in his presentation.

 It’s the lie that exercise is the main contributor to weight loss, and that eating fat is responsible for obesity rather than sugar.
 In reality, what you eat is most important in this matter, and sugar and processed foods are the biggest contributors to people becoming – and staying – overweight.

-The insufficient knowledge about food and nutrition in combination with misleading labelling and food advertising is leading to an increasing amount of people facing obesity in Malaysia.
+The insufficient knowledge about food and nutrition in combination with misleading labeling and food advertising is leading to an increasing amount of people facing obesity in Malaysia.

 The public knowledge about nutrition needs to level up.